Becoming the Archetype: History

 In late November, after playing "over 80 shows in 12 different countries in just an 8 month span," with bands such as Creations and The Tug Fork River Band, and writing, recording, and releasing the single Oh Holy Night, the band announced that Jason Wisdom and Brent Duckett were leaving the band.
-It was also announced that Chris McCane would be the band's new lead vocalist and they had found a new drummer (later announced on their Facebook as Michael McClellan).
+It was announced that Chris McCane would be the band's new lead vocalist and they had found a new drummer (later announced on their Facebook as Michael McClellan).
 Seth Hecox and lead guitarist Daniel Gailey were in the process of writing songs for the next album.

-In April 2012 the band announced they would enter the studio with producer Shane Frisby (Bury Your Dead, The Ghost Inside, Corpus Christi) from May 21 through June 18 to record their fifth full-length album for Solid State Records.
-The band added bassist Codey Watkins, formerly of the Chattanooga, TN based hardcore band In This Hour, to the lineup, announced via Facebook.
-Drummer Michael McClellan left shortly before going into the studio and was replaced by Chris Heaton, formerly of the Knoxville, TN based hardcore band Dear Lovely.
+In April 2012, the band announced they would enter the studio with producer Shane Frisby (Bury Your Dead, The Ghost Inside, Corpus Christi) from May 21 through June 18 to record their fifth full-length album for Solid State Records.
+The band added bassist Codey Watkins, formerly of the Chattanooga, TN-based hardcore band In This Hour, to the lineup, announced via Facebook.
+Drummer Michael McClellan left shortly before going into the studio and was replaced with Chris Heaton, formerly of the Knoxville, TN-based hardcore band Dear Lovely.
 Their album I Am was released September 18, 2012.

-Around 2015, guitarist Dan Gailey stated that the band was talking on new material, and when asked by the interviewers about if the lineup was the same as the I Am lineup, his answer was "No".
+Around 2015, guitarist Dan Gailey stated that the band was discussing new material, and when asked by the interviewers if the lineup was the same as the I Am lineup, his answer was "No".
 Gailey joined Phinehas in 2014 and then Fit for a King in 2018.

-On June 24, 2022, the band announced their return from their hiatus and announced their new album, Children of the Great Extinction, which was released on August 26 through Solid State.
+On June 24, 2022, the band announced their return from their hiatus and announced their new album, Children of the Great Extinction, released on August 26 through Solid State.
 The album is the first to feature Wisdom and Duckett alongside Hecox since Celestial Completion.
-The album also features guitar cameos by former band members Alex Kenis and Daniel Gailey (currently of Fit for a King), as well as guest vocals by Ryan Clark of Demon Hunter.
+The album features guitar cameos by former band members Alex Kenis and Daniel Gailey (currently of Fit for a King), as well as guest vocals by Ryan Clark of Demon Hunter.

 The band performed at the 2023 Furnace Fest along with Norma Jean, Anberlin, Project 86, Throwdown and Hatebreed.
 The festival was their first major live show in over a decade.